 Trusts are excellent avenues to safeguard your assets from taxes and force your heirs to spend the money wisely.
 A trust will hold the legal title to the assets for the benefit of the beneficiaries.
 A trust can provide a beneficiary cannot touch any assets until they reach a certain age and/or can only spend money on certain things (education, car, living expenses).
 Trusts are great tools to bring all of your assets together in one plan by providing maximum privacy.
 Revocable living trusts are valid in every state and can be changed any time.
 Wills die with you, trusts don’t.

 Whenever a person dies, his/her assets need to be transferred to the proper heirs.
 If the deceased has a valid will, the property will be transferred according to his/her wishes.
 If the deceased did not have a valid will, the Louisiana Civil Code dictates how a persons assets are transferred.
 If the value of the estate is less than $125,000, an affidavit of small succession may be an option to save time and money.
 If the value of the state is greater than $125,000, opening a succession in a court of law will likely be required.
 We are on standby reading to assist you with your needs during these difficult times.

 Don’t put it off.

-We’ll help you make your plan run smoothly.
-The best time to plan your estate is now.
-Even though no one likes to think about his or her own mortality, everyone wants their wishes met, and we will do just that.
+We will help you carry out your wishes.
+The best time to plan is now.
+Even though no one likes to think about his or her own mortality, everyone wants their wishes met.
+Give us a call today, and we will do just that.